 - Apply the post-crop vignette

-However don’t overdo it.
+However, don’t overdo it.
 Overly heavy vignetting does not look good.
+Oh and as for white vignettes… generally not a good idea!

 Backup!
 Backup!
 Backup!

-Not necessarily solely a photography tip, more a life lesson and something that everyone should be doing.
-Also don’t just keep one backup.
+Not necessarily solely a photography tip, but more a life lesson and something that everyone should be doing.
+Also, don’t just keep one backup.
 If you’re serious about your photography (or even if not!) then I couldn’t imagine how devastating it would be to lose thousands and thousands of photos.
+For instance, my backups include:

-- 2 External hard drives at my home
+- 3 External hard drives at my home (2 x HDD, 1 x SSD)

 - 1 External hard drive at another location

-- Most of my important images are also saved online
+- My important images are also saved online

 That’s all for now!
 Thanks very much for reading!
 If you have any other photography tips to add then please let me know in the comments below!